CredibilityLab/groundhog/README.md

 variables, The same line of code, run in the same computer, on the same date, has one effect before june 2016 vs after.

-With groundhogR the script tells us which version of dplyr to use keeping the same results:
+With groundhog the script tells us which version of dplyr to use keeping the same results:

 ``` r
 library(groundhog)